We get a lot of inquiries about perches. We also get phone calls on a fairly regular basis that go something like this:

 We advocate that after you get a new cage or if you’ve had your cage for a while (1 – 3 months) to remove that long dowel perch that goes from side to side.

-- is higher in the room that it should be and needs to come down
+is higher in the room than it should be and needs to come down

 While your bird is feeding, it will be very actively dancing back and forth across the perch and wiping the food particulate off its beak.

-Beyond that, single bolt perches are useful for providing access to birds toys and accessories.
+Beyond that, single bolt perches are useful for providing access to bird toys and accessories.

-Hardwood ladders offer gateways to various areas in the cage and allow your bird to rest it’s feet on a relatively flat surface.
-An elderly or injured or disabled bird may also like a Manzanita flat perch.
+Hardwood ladders offer gateways to various areas in the cage and allow your bird to rest its feet on a relatively flat surface.